opencoweb/coweb/docs/js/extra.rst

 .. class:: SimpleLoader

-   Allows subclasses to control :class:`SessionInterface` options and receive deferred :class:`SessionInterface` notifications by overriding instance attributes and methods respectively.
+   Allows subclasses to control :class:`SessionInterface` options and receive :class:`SessionInterface` notifications by overriding instance attributes and methods respectively.

-.. attribute:: SimpleLoader.showBusy

-   A web application can set this attribute to true to load and initialize the optional :ref:`session busy dialog <ext-busy-dialog>`.
-Defaults to false which also avoids loading the module.

-.. attribute:: SimpleLoader.autoPrepare

-   A web application can set this attribute to true to automatically prepare the session after :func:`SimpleLoader.onRun` or false if it will invoke :func:`SimpleLoader.prepare` explicitly.
-Defaults to true.

-.. attribute:: SimpleLoader.autoJoin

-   A web application can set this attribute to control the equivalent parameter to :func:`SessionInterface.prepare`.
-Defaults to true.

-.. attribute:: SimpleLoader.autoUpdate

-   A web application can set this attribute to control the equivalent parameter to :func:`SessionInterface.prepare`.
-Defaults to true.

-.. attribute:: SimpleLoader.adminUrl

-   A web application can set this attribute to control the equivalent parameter to :func:`coweb.initSession`.
-Defaults to undefined.

 .. attribute:: SimpleLoader.collab

    A web application can use this instance of :class:`CollabInterface` for its own purposes.
 By default, the :func:`onCollabReady` callback is subscribed to to a notification on instance.

-.. attribute:: SimpleLoader.conferenceCollab
+.. attribute:: SimpleLoader.cowebCollab

    A web application can set this attribute to control the `collab` parameter to :func:`SessionInterface.prepare`.
 Defaults to true.

-.. attribute:: SimpleLoader.conferenceKey
+.. attribute:: SimpleLoader.cowebKey

    A web application can set this attribute to control the `key` parameter to :func:`SessionInterface.prepare`.
-Defaults to undefined.

-.. attribute:: SimpleLoader.loginUrl

-   A web application can set this attribute to control the equivalent parameter to :func:`coweb.initSession`.
-Defaults to undefined.

-.. attribute:: SimpleLoader.logoutUrl

-   A web application can set this attribute to control the equivalent parameter to :func:`coweb.initSession`.
 Defaults to undefined.

 .. attribute:: SimpleLoader.sess